dsccommunity/dsccommunity.org/content/community/ownership.en.md

 members&mdash;including people not employed by Microsoft&mdash;have full control over the GitHub Organization.

-For now, [the committee](../committee) is composed of Katie, Michael, Daniel & Johan, long time contributors and driving force of the DSC Resource Kit.
+For now, [the committee](../committee) is composed of Katie, Daniel & Johan, long time contributors and driving force of the DSC Resource Kit.
 This is formalizing what has already been happening for the last couple of years within the DSC Resource Kit community.